lionelmace/roks-3scale/README.md

 ## Prerequisites

+* An IBM Cloud Account with Admin acces rights
 * A cluster ROKS
 * A COS bucket

-## Installation
+## Create the environment

-1. Install ROKS

-1. Launch OpenShift Portal
+Terraform is used to provision a complete environment with the cluster, the COS bucket.

-1. Set the value of the project name.
+1. Initialize the terraform

     ```sh
-    export OPENSHIFT_PROJECT=
+    terraform init
     ```

-1. Create a new Project such as `apim`
+1. Generate a plan

     ```sh
-    oc new-project apim
+    terraform plan -var-file="testing.auto.tfvars"
     ```

+1. Apply the Terraform plan

+    ```sh
+    terraform apply -var-file="testing.auto.tfvars"
+    ```

+> You can also provision this environement using IBM Cloud Schematics.

+## Connect to the OpenShift Cluster

+1. Connect to the OpenShift cluster via the CLI

+1. Set the project name.

+    ```sh
+    export THREESCALE_PROJECT=my3scale
+    ```

+1. Create a new Project

+    ```sh
+    oc new-project $THREESCALE_PROJECT
+    ```

-## Registry Service Account
+## Configure the RH Registry Service Account

 1. Create a Registry Service Account https://access.redhat.com/terms-based-registry/#/accounts